Whitburn F.C.: History

 Formed on 31 May 1930 as Whitburn Amateurs F.C., they turned Junior over the summer months of 1934.
-They play their home games at Central Park.

 Nicknamed The Burnie, the club's colours are claret and amber.
-They presently play in the East of Scotland Football League.
-The club have won the Scottish Junior Cup on one occasion, defeating Johnstone Burgh on penalties in the 1999–00 final.
+The club have won the Scottish Junior Cup on one occasion, defeating Johnstone Burgh on penalties in the 1999–00 final, as well as being runners up on two other occasions losing to Bonnyrigg Rose in 1966, and to Camelon in 1995.